 Action level.
-The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follo

-Variance and exemption.
-State or EPA permission not to meet an MCL or a

-The "<" symbol.
+The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follo Variance and exemption.
+State or EPA permission not to meet an MCL or a ment technique under certain condit The "<" symbol.
 A symbol which means less than.
-A result of <5 means that the lowest level that could be detected was 5 and the contaminants in that sample
+A result of <5 means that the